 Basically, the locals are an open-minded, friendly bunch, and the vibrant city is full of culture.
 I was ready to explore and suss out the best things to do in Timisoara.

 Getting to Timisoara, Romania

 By air: Timisoara Airport services Romanian and international cities.
 Flights to London start from €20!
-I use Kayak to find the best prices.
+I use Skyscanner to find the best prices.

 To get from the airport to city centre, catch a local bus, a taxi or an airport shuttle.
 The drive takes 15-20 minutes.

 From Central Europe – travel by Flixbus: This bus service doesn’t run between cities in Romania but it does drop you in Romania from other countries.
 It’s the cheapest way to get around Europe, if not the most efficient: there are often delays and sometimes it drops you out of town or departs from unmarked bays at stations.
 It’s worth it for budget travellers: just have Uber downloaded for when you arrive in Timisoara.

 Bus: To get between Timisoara and other Romanian destinations, search and book bus tickets on the Autogari website.